BradyRosa/rain-receipt/README.md

 Install dependencies using the toolchain indicated by the files present in the repository.

 If no dependency file is present, the project may not require a setup step yet.

+If an environment example file is included, copy it to the appropriate local configuration file and fill in any required values.

+## Usage

+Start by reviewing the main source files, scripts, and configuration files in the repository.

+If a run command is documented in the project files, run it from the repository root unless otherwise specified.